jongs/jongs.github.io/_posts/2018-08-08-building-working-remote-teams.md

 In theory, you want a fully distributed workforce, in practice, talented people create clusters around them and companies are more likely to end up with a decentralized approach (one that accepts nodes).

-Still, you should aim to be as distributed as possible The best way is to get more talent nodes going: after one node is blossoming, find another talent-anchor somewhere else, and repeat the process.
+Still, you should aim to be as distributed as possible the best way is to get more talent nodes going: after one node is blossoming, find another talent-anchor somewhere else, and repeat the process.

 &nbsp;